xcape-io/PyProps/help/PropData.md

 See also:
 * <a href="Prop.md" target="_blank">Prop</a> class reference

-*PropData* tracks data changes and provides escape room 2.0 propocol `DATA` ready string format.
+*PropData* tracks data changes and values to provide `DATA` ready string format for the <a href="https://github.com/xcape-io/PyProps/blob/master/PROTOCOL.md" target="_blank">escape room 2.0 propocol</a>.

 See [**4.
 Application protocol for escape room 2.0 prop**](../README.md#4-application-protocol-for-escape-room-20-prop) in [README.md](../README.md).